MurilooSZ/Murilo/content/publication/journal-article/index.md

 ---
-title: "An example journal article"
+title: "Development of a device to determine the body score of cattle"
 authors:
 - admin
-- Robert Ford
+- Jofran Luiz de Oliveira
 author_notes:
 - "Equal contribution"
 - "Equal contribution"